 SaferVPN claims to have blazing speeds and unlimited access with zero limits.

-In this review we put SaferVPN to the test, to determine whether their performance backs up their boasts.
+In this review we put SaferVPN to the test, to determine whether their performance backs up their claims.

 Servers and Locations: 700+ Servers to Choose From

-As of 2018, SaferVPN has over 700 servers in 35 different locations, scattered all over the globe.
+As of 2019, SaferVPN has over 700 servers in 34 different countries, scattered all over the globe.
+This figure has not changed from 2018 if that gives an insight into what you can expect in terms of expansion.

 They cover countries like the United States, the United Kingdom, Hong Kong, Germany, Australia, and Israel, as well as others.

-It’s a decently high amount, but we’ve seen VPNs offer two or even three thousand; so putting it simply, it’s a solid offering, but it’s nowhere near the top of the leaderboard.
+It’s a decently high amount, but we’ve seen VPNs offer two or even three thousand (see ExpressVPN review); so putting it simply, it’s a solid offering, but it’s nowhere near the top of the leaderboard.

 Device Compatibility: SaferVPN wants to be on ALL your devices